-By Paige Willis on April 8, 2021 in life hacks
+By Ryan Ellis on April 8, 2021 in Life Hacks

 Car cleaning can be tiresome work.
 Still, you spend thousands of dollars on your sweet ride, so you want it to give it the full treatment.
 We’re here to encourage you to throw in that extra wax or finally clean up that battery corrosion you’ve been wondering about, because the famous “look good, feel good” motto isn’t just for people!